RAINS-UOA/ESWC_2021_Evaluation/README.md

 We have used the accountability fabric tool in https://github.com/RAINS-UOA/rains-workflow-builder/tree/ESWC-2020.
 The branch remains frozen with the snapshoot of the tool used for generating and querying the example knowledge graph.

-For details about the knowledge graph see the exampleKnowledgeGraph folder
+For details about the knowledge graph see and how the tool was used see the exampleKnowledgeGraph folder

 ## Limitations of the tool